Palestinians claim victory as Gaza truce faces early test

 Thousands took to the streets of Gaza as the cease-fire took hold at 2 a.m.
 Young men waved Palestinian and Hamas flags, passed out sweets, honked horns and set off fireworks.
 Spontaneous celebrations also broke out in east Jerusalem and across the occupied West Bank.

+There was little to celebrate in the hard-hit northern town of Beit Hanoun, where residents, many of whom had lost loved ones, surveyed the wreckage of their homes.

+“We see such huge destruction here, it’s the first time in history we’ve seen this," said Azhar Nsair.
+“The cease-fire is for people who didn’t suffer, who didn’t lose their loved ones, whose homes were not bombed.”

-The mood was more somber in Israel, where Prime Minister Benjamin Netanyahu faced angry accusations from his right-wing base that he had halted the war too soon.
+The mood was also somber in Israel, where Prime Minister Benjamin Netanyahu faced angry accusations from his right-wing base that he had halted the war too soon.

 Like the three previous wars between the bitter enemies, the latest round of fighting ended inconclusively.
 Israel claimed to have inflicted heavy damage on Hamas with hundreds of bruising airstrikes but once again was unable to halt the rockets.